• Home

 • In infants difficulty latching, leaking milk; difficulty transitioning to solids.

-• Painful breast feeding, misshaped nipples.
+• Painful breastfeeding, misshaped nipples.

 • Failed orthodontics

-• Tension in face, neck or shoulders
+• Tension in the face, neck, or shoulders

 • Headaches and/or chronic migraines